Day Pack Packing Tips

 - Small lightweight books or E-books for any devices you have

-- Portable DVD Player (with headphones) – particularly for car, train or bus journeys.
+- Portable Device/Tablet (with headphones) – particularly for car, train or bus journeys.

 Tip: Have a supply of mints, lollies or something that children can chew on to help ease ear pain with air travel especially as planes start to descend for landing.

 Extra items to have in your big kid’s carry-on:

 - Books – a bit of a pain to carry, but if you have an avid reader then it will keep them amused for long periods.
 (Maybe you could look at swapping them for other second-hand books at your destination to keep a fresh reading supply), or consider an e-book reader or Tablet

 - Electronic Games

-- Portable DVD player & favourite movies if going on long car or train journeys
+- Portable electronic device/tablet with a few favourite movies downloaded if going on long car or train journeys

-- Most International route airlines have fantastic onboard entertainment systems in each seat these days which keep kids entertained for hours
+- Most International route airlines have fantastic onboard entertainment systems in each seat which keep kids entertained for hours

 Items to have in your carry-on/day pack:

 - Surprise Toys.
 Pick up a few cheap toys at the dollar store and pull them out only in times of need

 - Water/Juice in a spill-proof cup or bottle.
 Get it ready for take-off.
 This will help your child’s ears.
 You will need to take empty cups or bottles through airport security areas and then fill before boarding the plane

 - Bottle of water – with a sipper top, less mess & easy for younger kids to drink